gethiox/HIDI/README.md

 For more information, see [guide](cmd/config/user/README.md)

 You can create pull request if you wish to share it with the project.
-But before that, make sure that all default mappings are working (Piano, Chromatic, Control - this one covers all keyboard keys with unique notes).
+But before that, make sure that all default mappings are working and arranged correctly (Piano, Chromatic, Control - this one covers all keyboard keys with unique notes).

 ### My little questions